-This area, located north of the Civic Center, lacks the size, vibrancy and exoticness of other Chinatowns located in prominent cities (example, San Francisco or New York).
-Notwithstanding, the deficit of certain elements does not takes away the interesting and pleasant qualities of the area.
+This area, located north of the Civic Center, lacks the size, and vibrancy of other Chinatowns located in prominent cities (for example, San Francisco or New York).
+Notwithstanding, the deficit of certain elements does not take away the interesting and pleasant qualities of the area.

 In some way, we cannot blame Chinatown for not ‘fulfilling’ our expectations.
 The area has a turbulent past.
 Only one building from the original settlement remains.

 ‘Old Chinatown’ reached its heyday from 1810 to 1910.
-After years of neglect, buildings were demolished to build what is now Union Station (the major rail and bus hub in Downtown).
+After years of neglect, buildings were demolished to build what is now Union Station (the major rail and bus hub in Downtown Los Angeles).

-Most Chinese people have moved to the San Gabriel area (biggest Chinese population in Los Angeles and what residents call ‘New Chinatown’).
+Most Chinese and or Chinese Americans have moved to the San Gabriel area (the biggest Chinese population in Los Angeles and what residents call ‘New Chinatown’).
 Because of this, Chinatown entered another period of neglect and scarcity.

-The main artery in here is Broadway Street.
+The main artery in the area is Broadway Street.
 There are signs pointing visitors to the main sights and buildings.
 The place gets alive during the weekends.